-- The students found the guest lectures from LU (Global SCM), Chalmers (Blockchain), SSAB and Scania interesting.
+- The students found the guest lectures from LU (Global SCM), Chalmers (Blockchain), Väderstad and Scania interesting.
 Specially the industrial visit to Scania Control tower.
-It helped them to connect theory with practice. - In terms of amount of the activities, guest lecture was mostly regarded as just right, also the regular lectures were regarded generally as in the right amount. - Regarding project work, the students liked it very much.
+It helped them to connect theory with practice.
+But some improvements also suggested (section 6) - In terms of amount of the activities, guest lecture was mostly regarded as just right, also the regular lectures were regarded generally as in the right amount.
+Distribution: Too many (1), The right amount (8) and Too few (1). - Regarding project work, the students liked it very much.
 They found them interesting and the experiments helped them to understand the practical applications of technologies.
+The evaluation on the project was as below: